-A 1-2 gallon representative sand sample shall be tested by the owner's representative noted

-RELLIS Campus Facility Design Guidelines Section-31 Page 6 of 9 below prior to purchase and delivery to the site.
+A 1-2 gallon representative sand sample shall be tested by the owner's representative noted below prior to purchase and delivery to the site.

 After approval for use, a representative 1-2 gallon sand sample shall be submitted and tested from every 500 tons of delivered sand to insure consistent quality.
 Materials not passing the above specifications shall be removed and replaced by the contractor/subcontractor at no additional expense to the owner.
 One of these initial samples should be tested by the owner's representative for fertility to determine a suitable pre-plant fertility application.